 The Bank House, King’s Lynn

-Nestled in the corner of King’s Square, The Bank House is the perfect place to stay if you’re looking for quirky grandeur in West Norfolk.
+Snug in the corner of King’s Square, The Bank House is the perfect place to stay if you’re looking for quirky grandeur in West Norfolk.
 Lots of new bars, restaurants and events are popping up in this historic town, putting it back on the map as a tourist destination.

 Once one of England’s most important ports, its rich past has left a wonderful heritage of buildings, museums and stories to be discovered.
 As you walk along the cobbled streets, the Bank House draws you in, particularly at night with its warm glow.
 There’s a reason King’s Lynn is used for so many film locations – it’s like stepping into a Dickens novel.